GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-12-15-kotlin-interface-companion-objects.md

 Let's imagine we are modelling a pro-wrestling promotion - you may not realise it but wrestlers don't all have the same moves.
 Each has a particular fighting style which we might broadly group under the following:

-1. Strikers - you've probably heard of Stone Cold Steve Austin or The Rock even if you didn't watch wrestling.
+1. Strikers - you've probably heard of Stone Cold Steve Austin or The Rock even if you don't watch wrestling.
 This is your quintessential brawler type
 2. High Flying - jumping off the ropes and doing crazy flips for that extra spice
 3. Submission - If you've ever tried to do yoga then you can probably guess that this is a particularly painful set of techniques
 4. Hardcore - because it's just not a spectacle if you're not choke-slamming someone off a ladder into a net of barbed wire